orientechnologies/orientdb-docs/troubleshooting/Direct-Memory-Tracing.md

     java ... -Dmemory.directMemory.trace=true ...

-Tracing may be turned on or off at startup time only, at runtime changing the `memory.directMemory.trace` setting will have no effect.
+Alternatively, you may enable/disable the tracer at runtime by changing the value of `OGlobalConfiguration#DIRECT_MEMORY_TRACE` setting or by invoking `startTracing`/'stopTracing' operation on the `com.orientechnologies.common.directmemory:type=OByteBufferPoolMXBean` JMX bean.

 ## Inspecting the Log